Beyond Brown

 However, a quick refresher at the source code made me feel more optimistic.
 As discussed above, the table that contains the brush info is 128 bytes of uncompressable data (+4 if you count the initial seed value).
 This means that the code would have to be about 128 bytes, so 128 instructions max.
 Squeezing 128 to 64 sounds a lot better than squeezing 256 down to 128!

-Looking at the original’s assembly source code made me realise another thing: the whole intro is more or less 53 instructions.
+Looking at the original’s assembly source code made me realise another thing: the whole intro is more or less 53 instructions (because not all 6502 instructions can be encoded in a single byte).
 A-ha!
 So maybe there is a chance after all!

 May 29 2020